propernounco/pn_base_wp_theme/readme.md

 6. **Reset permalinks**

-OK the last thing you'll want to do to finish setting up WordPress is to reset the permalinks so you don't get any 404 pages.
+OK the last thing you'll want to do to finish setting up WordPress is update the permalinks structure to use "post name" and save the new permalink structure so you don't get any 404 pages.
+To do this you need to:

+1. Hover the "Settings" option
+2. Click "Permalinks" option
+3. Select the radio button for "Post Name"
+4. Click "Save Changes"

 ### Install Node Modules
 Now that WordPress is configured, you'll want to install all of the dependencies required to compile, compress, and minify your CSS and Javascript files.
 WP Barebones uses Gulp for this but if you prefer using another compiler you can.
 To start you'll need to install NodeJS if you haven't already.
 I suggest installing NVM (Node Version Manager) so that you can use any version of NodeJS you'd like.
 You can either use cURL or Wget for this: